 One of the best parts of traveling and the best way to immerse yourself in the local culture is by spending time with locals.
 And I think that it’s the people that make a place unique.
 And I promise you, you will meet one of the most welcoming, sociable, helpful and good people – it is not hard to make friends in Bosnia and Herzegovina.

-We had an amazing evening spend with locals and fellow travelers in our hostel, we forgot about the time, it was soon after midnight.
+We had an amazing evening spend with locals and fellow travelers in our hostel.